Let's see some soil that works well for dragon fruit plants and others that may not.

 This way, excess water or rainwater can run off easily & not stand in one place leading to root rot.
-The general idea is:
+The general idea is like this:

 Planting them too low.
 This creates other sorts of problems like root rot, stem rot or soil depletion over time.
 So keep this in mind when you're planting your dragon fruits.

-If the native soil in the area is too harsh, then many switch to growing the plants in pots like these.
-Rabbits, gophers, wild chickens won't bother your trees.
-As dragon fruits don't develop long tap roots, they have quite shallow roots that will do fine in containers.
+If the native soil condition in the local area is too harsh, then many switch to growing the plants in pots like these.
+Rabbits, gophers, wild chickens won't come bothering your plants.

 Share or pin this post!